 Corporate and Social Responsibility in B-School

-Many students are committed to making a difference in the world, in and out of the classroom.
+Making a difference in the world, in and out of the classroom.

 Today’s leaders have new ideas about what it means to run a company.
 There is a growing focus on corporate and social responsibility and with that comes a new mindset for leadership.

 What used to be corporate matching donation programs or volunteer leave hours have grown into board-level committees and entire departments that focus on the role the company plays in the world.
 Even at the intern level, companies are developing programs that instill the importance of social responsibility with intern teams creating community events as part of their experience.